interactive-instruments/ldproxy/demo/vineyards/README.md

   user: postgres
   password: <base64-encoded-password>
   dialect: PGIS
-  pathSyntax:
+sourcePathDefaults:
-    defaultPrimaryKey: ogc_fid
+  primaryKey: ogc_fid
-    defaultSortKey: ogc_fid
+  sortKey: ogc_fid
 auto: true
 autoPersist: true
 ```

 Notes:

-* `id` has to be the same as the filename.
+* `id` has to be the same as the filename without the file extension.
 * `connectionInfo/host` has to be the address of the database as seen from the docker container.
 For example, that value has to be `host.docker.internal` instead of `localhost` on macOS, if the database is on the same machine.
 * `connectionInfo/user` is the account name for the access.
 * `connectionInfo/password` has to be the base64-encoded password of the user.
-* `connectionInfo/pathSyntax` identifies the column in feature tables to use for sorting and selecting rows.
+* `sourcePathDefaults` identifies the columns in feature tables that are used for selecting rows (`primaryKey`) and sorting (`sortKey`).
 If the data was loaded with GDAL, the value will be `ogc_fid`.
 * All other values have to be as stated above.
 See the configuration guide for more information about the options.
 * `auto` and `autoPersist` will derive the CRS used in the dataset plus the available feature schemas and update the file with the derived configuration.